 Why?
-Some say it would be awkward for an attorney to run against a judge who he might later see in court.
+Some say it would be awkward for a lawyer to run against a judge whom he might later see in court.
 Others note that successful lawyers make more money than judges.

 But let's get real—the main reason we try to keep judgeships out of voters' hands is because voters are shitheads who make no effort to learn about down-ticket races, usually voting for whomever has the cooler-sounding name.

 The polite fiction that judges are democratically elected, as retired Oregon Supreme Court Justice Hans Linde once observed, allows lawmakers to "defend their 19th-century populist principles at little cost in actual practice."